dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

   and [my gists](https://gist.github.com/dharmx).
 - Commenting your code is always a good idea as, it will serve as a guide if you have forgotten what a specific part of code does.
-- I initally planned to do this but, decided not to as it would be too much.
+- I initially planned to do this but, decided not to as it would be too much.
 Anyhow, the idea is to separate and segregate specific part of your yuck and SCSS code into separate files.
 Like putting `powermenu_layout` and all the modules in different files.
 Or, just put every module in separate files.